United Briefing: Reds so happy for Fred

 Speaking to MUTV, he said: “Top, so happy for him.
 It’s what happens when he gets in the box, you know.
 I said that to him at the end, ‘get in the box Fred!’.

 “All the boys were really, really good today.
 I thought Paul Pogba was outstanding, Mason when he came on made a real difference, Edi, I can speak highly enough of the majority, well, all the players to be fair.”

 Meanwhile in his post-match press conference, manager Solskjaer shed light on why the hard work should start paying off in front of goal for the South American midfielder.

-“I’m so happy for him,
+“I’m so happy for him," said the manager.

 “He keeps practising, we had a good session yesterday.
 Arriving from a little bit deeper, maybe not striking it from 25 yards with his right foot (!), but getting in the box and in the areas where you can use your left foot and it was great movement from Edinson, good play, but he’s there and I’m so pleased for him.